UN-OCHA/rwint-trello-connectors/README.md

 NodeJs scripts (with no dependencies) used to manage ReliefWeb Trello Boards.

+- [Countries](src/countries.js): Connector for the **Country Oveview** Trello board, using data from the ReliefWeb API.
+This board is to ease monitoring and maintaining countries with an ongoing humanitarian situation.
 - [Disasters](src/disasters.js): Connector for the **Disaster Oveview** Trello board, using data from the ReliefWeb API.
 This board is to ease monitoring and maintaining draft, alert and ongoing disasters.
-- [Countries](src/countries.js): Connector for the **Disaster Oveview** Trello board, using data from the ReliefWeb API.
-This board is to ease monitoring and maintaining countries with an ongoing humanitarian situation.
+- [Topics](src/topics.js): Connector for the **Topic Oveview** Trello board, using data from the ReliefWeb API.
+This board is to ease monitoring and maintaining ReliefWeb's topics.
 - [Overview](src/overview.js): Connector for the **Overview** Trello board using only data from Trello.
 This board is used to monitor the activity in other boards.

 Configuration